securefederatedai/openfl/docs/running_the_federation.rst

 Run the Federation
 ******************

-The following are workflows you can consider when creating a federated learning setup.
+OpenFL currently supports two types of workflow for how to set up and run a federation: Director-based workflow (preferrable) and Aggregator-based workflow (old workflow, will not be supported soon).
+Director-based workflow introduces a new and more convenient way to set up a federation and brings "long-lived" components in a federation ("Director" and "Envoy").

+:doc:`source/workflow/director_based_workflow`
+    A federation created with this workflow continues to be available to distribute more experiments in series.

 :doc:`source/workflow/running_the_federation.agg_based`
     With this workflow, the federation is terminated when the experiment is finished.

-:doc:`source/workflow/director_based_workflow`
-    A federation created with this workflow continues to be available to distribute more experiments in series.

 .. toctree::